gsakshay/Chandy-Lamport-Snapshot-Algorithm/REPORT.md

 This specific implementation in Go follows the core principles of the algorithm, focusing on the snapshot capturing of the process state and channel states between them.

-### Components of the Algorithm:

-1. **Process State (`Sp`)**: Each process records its state as a monotonically increasing integer starting at 0.
-2. **Channel State (`Cxy`)**: Each process maintains channels to communicate with other processes.
-A channel is a FIFO queue that stores the messages exchanged between processes.
+## Key Algorithmic Logic

+### Token Passing Logic

+1. Each process either starts with the token (if it is the starter) or waits for a token to arrive.
+2. Upon receiving a token, the process increments its state (counter) and logs this state.
+3. If a snapshot is triggered (when the process reaches a specific state), the process sends a marker to all its outgoing channels.
+4. The token is passed to the next peer, allowing for continued token circulation.

+### Snapshotting Logic

-3. **Marker Messages**: A special message used to initiate and propagate the snapshot among all processes.
-When a process receives a marker for the first time, it records its state and begins tracking messages received on incoming channels.
+1. When a process receives a marker for the first time, it:
+   - Records its current state.
+   - Closes the incoming channel on which the marker was received.
+   - Sends markers to all outgoing channels.
+2. The process then records any messages that arrive on its remaining open channels.
+3. When all channels are closed (i.e., markers have been received from all peers), the snapshot is complete.

 ## Application Flow

 This implementation integrates the Chandi-Lamport Algorithm within a distributed token-passing system.
 The key sections of the code are:

-- **Initialization and Configuration**: The application reads configuration values, such as the hosts file, debugging flags, snapshot triggers, etc.
+- **Initialization and Connection Establishment**: The application reads configuration values, such as the host file, debugging flags, snapshot triggers, etc.
 - **Pass Token Process**: The processes are interconnected in the form of a ring and pass a token among themselves.
 - **Snapshotting Process**: When triggered, the snapshotting process captures the state of the system.

 ## Detailed Breakdown

-### 1. Configurations and Initialization
+### 1. Initialization and Connection Establishment

 #### 1.1 Configurations